Algorithmic aspects of immersibility and embeddability: Immersibility

 In codimension one, the lifting problem above, and therefore the question of smooth immersibility, boils down to whether the suspension of the tangent bundle is trivial, that is, whether the composition

 is nullhomotopic.
-Once this composition is given as an explicit map, we use the fact that whether two explicit maps between finite complexes are homotopic is a decidable question, a theorem of \cite{FiVo}.
+Once this composition is given as an explicit map, whether it is nullhomotopic is a decidable question by Proposition \ref{off-the-shelf}\eqref{homotopic} (due to \cite{FiVo}).

 The oriented PL case is formally identical: one needs to determine whether the map $M \to \widetilde{BPL}_{m+1}$ induced by the tangent bundle, or equivalently the map $M \to \widetilde{BPL}$, is trivial.
 However, up until now we have gotten away with only studying maps to $\widetilde{BG}$, and we have neither an explicit finite-type model for $\widetilde{BPL}$ nor a way of constructing the map.
 One way of getting around this would be to first determine whether the map to $\widetilde{BG}$ is trivial; if it is, then there is an induced map to $G/PL$ which must also be trivial.
 To determine its triviality, we would need to compute the Pontryagin and Kervaire classes of $M$ from its combinatorial structure.
-Such an algorithm was produced for the rational Pontryagin classes by Gelfand and MacPherson \cite{GeMP} (see also the survey paper \cite{Gai}), but the integral version remains open.
+While it is known in principle that local combinatorial formulas can be used to compute these classes \cite{LR}, no explicitly computable such formulas are known, except for the first Pontryagin class computed by Gaifullin; see the survey article \cite{Gai}.
+For example, the well-known construction of rational Pontryagin classes by Gelfand and MacPherson \cite{GeMP} uses either a smooth structure or an additional piece of data replacing it.

 The path we take uses smoothing theory.
-As in the codimension 2 case, if the classifying map $M \to \widetilde{BPL}$ is trivial, $M$ admits a smoothing which immerses smoothly in $\mathbb{R}^{m+1}$.
+As in the codimension 2 case, if the classifying map $M \to \widetilde{BPL}$ is trivial, $M$ admits a smoothing (that is, a smooth structure which is compatible with the PL structure) which immerses smoothly in $\mathbb{R}^{m+1}$.
 Thus it is enough to construct all possible smoothings of $M$ (finitely many, and perhaps none); then we can use the smooth algorithm to determine whether one of them immerses.
-This construction is given in \S\ref{S:smooth}.
+This construction is given in \S\ref{S:smoothings}.